Forest Resource Development Program (FRDP)

 FRDP Senario #1

-The Riverland tract, which is a family-owned property consisting of 160 acres, has been under my guidance as the family’s forestry consultant for the past 30 years.
-It’s important to note that three related family members are the owners of this land, with one having a 50% stake (80 acres) and the other two having 25% ownership (40 acres) each.
+The Riverland tract, a family-owned 160-acre property, has been under my guidance as the family’s forestry consultant for the past 30 years.
+It’s important to note that three related family members own this land, with one holding a 50% stake (80 acres) and the other two holding 25% ownership (40 acres each).
 Understanding these numbers and how they impact the cost-share practice is crucial since the land is owned jointly by all three owners as an “undivided interest.”

 FRDP Senario #2

-Let’s pretend this tract has been divided and is now set up to take advantage of reforestation cost-share practices best.
+Let’s pretend this tract has been divided and is now set up to take advantage of reforestation cost-share practices as best as possible.
 We can assume that total replanting costs roughly $250/acre to get trees back growing on these 160 acres.
 Each landowner would apply, and if they successfully recovered cost-share, they would be repaid up to 75% of the approved practices, not to exceed $10,000.

 So remember, the first owner had 80 acres, at $250/acre, to reforest.
-If he spent this cost out-of-pocket, he’s looking at a $20,000 price roughly.
+If he paid this cost out-of-pocket, he’s looking at roughly $20,000.
 With FRDP approval and partitioning, he would likely get the entire $10,000 in assistance.
 This would leave him with only $10,000 out of pocket.
-The two owners of the 40-acre tracts would only personally have about $2,500 spent out-of-pocket in their reforestation.
+The two owners of the 40-acre tracts would have spent only about $2,500 out of pocket on their reforestation.
 The cost-share would pay the other $7,500.

 Basically, this example is about as complicated as it gets.
 Nonetheless, most cases are simple, just a matter of timely application.
 I encourage you, as a landowner, to lean on your consultant.
 Certainly, they are digging into these programs provided by the USDA and other agencies.